 Volunteers' Stories 2019-20

-Everyone has a story, unusual, exciting, different.
-Many of them are just waiting to be read by others.
-From the front lines in Bosnia to the front office in Manhattan, Literacy Volunteers of America tutors come to us with fascinating backgrounds.
-We are proud to share the highlights of these amazing individuals who bring their varied experiences to our students.
+Everyone has a unique story to tell, just waiting to be heard by others.
+From the front lines in Bosnia to the front offices in Manhattan, LVA’s volunteer tutors come to us with fascinating backgrounds.
+We are proud to share the stories of these amazing individuals who bring their varied experiences to their tutoring sessions with students.

 Nat CheneyWhen adult education went virtual in the early days of the pandemic, so did tutor Nat Cheney.
 Or at least he tried.